DataDog/hiring-engineers/answersRob.md

 8. Bonus Question

-A "Service" is the name of a set of processes that work together.
-It deals with data and returns information that other programs or apps can consume when requested.
-An example of a web service would be an API.
+A Service is a collection of processes that work together doing the same job.
+Some service examples are; an API service, a database service and a web application service.
+Datadog automatically assigns services one of four types; web, database, cache and custom.

-A "Resource" is any information that is returned when querying a particular service.
-An example would a JSON object after a GET request for a service.
+A Resource is a request for a particular action of a service to run.
+A couple examples of a resource are; a query string for a database to execute, and a URL request of a web application service.

 ## Final Question